 After viewing The Great Buddha, we walked to Hase Temple (Hasedera).
 When we got there we realised it wouldn’t be possible to enter the grounds while Fletcher was sleeping in the stroller.
 Just beyond the entrance was a large set of stairs.
 We decided to walk back to a stall we had passed and buy a cup of hot garlic potato chips they were selling.
 They had smelled delicious and after waiting for them to be freshly cooked we found out they really were as good as they smelt.
 With Fletcher still sleeping, we strolled around Kamakura and got a little lost.
 That’s the best way to see a place, right?

-As we got closer to the shrine we saw people dressed up in Kimonos and suits and a lot of them had children that were in traditional dress.
+As we got closer to the shrine we saw people dressed up in Kimonos and suits and children that were in traditional dress.
 After crossing the road onto the shrine grounds we saw a Shinto wedding party having photos taken.

 It was a slow climb up the steps as Fletcher insisted on getting up all by himself.
 Standing at the top in front of the main hall gives a view of the Maiden down below.
-You also get a view of the torii gates that are spread along the approach to the shrine.
+You also get a view of the torii gate lined path that leads to the approach of the shrine.
 The Maiden, which is located at the bottom of the staircase, is a stage used for performances and dances.
 On our way out the wedding party were seated inside with guests gathered around the outside.

 Kamakura to Enoshima

-We got to the end of the bridge and walked up the hill towards Enoshima shrine.
+We got to the end of the bridge and walked uphill towards Enoshima Shrine.
 After finding the entrance to the escalators, we weren’t sure there was enough time.
 It was now late afternoon and we still had to walk back to Enoshima station, get a train to Kamakura then Yoyogi station.
 It would make for a long day and the shrine was nearing closing time.
 So, we decided to skip it and walked back down.
-On the way we stopped to browse in some of the stores.
+On the way, we stopped to browse in some of the stores.
 I bought a cheap turtle bubble blower for Fletcher and an ice-cream that he finished off while we walked back to Enoshima station.

 Enoshima to Tokyo

 The ride to Kamakura station was very cramped and uncomfortable.
 On our journey back to Yoyogi station, Fletcher was getting cranky, so we gave him the iPad and headphones.
 This was the first time we had done so and afterwards wondered why it had taken us so long.
-It meant we had a stress free journey back without having to try keep him happy and not bother other commuters.
-We made it into Yoyogi station at about 6pm, picking up some dinner from the konbini (convenience store) on our way to the apartment.
+It meant we had a stress free journey back without trying to keep him happy and not bother other commuters.
+We made it into Yoyogi station at about 6pm, picking up some dinner from the convenience store on our way to the apartment.

 Kamakura and Enoshima in one day

 I had big expectations of a day trip to Kamakura and Enoshima during the trip planning.
 There were so many ancient sights around Kamakura and it gave the impression of having a lovely charm.
-Unfortunately my expectations weren’t met.
-In place of small town charm, Kamakura was overcrowded and very touristy.
+Unfortunately, it didn’t quite meet my expectations.
+In place of small-town charm, Kamakura was overcrowded and very touristy.
 As Fletcher was sleeping in the stroller we were limited as to what we could do.
-We only seen two main sights and although I did enjoy both, I had been hoping to visit some of the lesser known sights of Kamakura.
-We should have made our way to one of them instead of heading to Enoshima as by the time we got there, we ended up turning around and going back.
-There just wasn’t enough time to take in all of what this area has to offer.
+We only saw two main sights and although I did enjoy both, I had been hoping to visit some of the lesser-known sights of Kamakura.
+Maybe, we should have made our way to one of them instead of heading to Enoshima as by the time we got there, we ended up turning around and going back.
+We just didn’t give enough time to take in all of what this area has to offer.